rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 {{% pin_it_image "firebase authentication methods" "img/posts/complete-firebase-authentication-react-tutorial/firebase-authentication-methods.jpg" "is-src-set" %}}

 Next, you need to find your configuration in the project settings on your dashboard.
 There you have access to all the necessary information: secrets, keys, ids and other properties.
-You will copy these in a next step to your React application.
+You will copy these in the next step to your React application.

 <div class="row">
   <div class="col-xs-8 col-centered">